 SOUTH BEND, Ind. -- The Notre Dame defense intercepted five passes and held Michigan out of the end zone in a 13-6 slugfest Saturday.

-Notre Dame entered the locker room at halftime with a 10-0 lead, after a first half marred by penalties and ill-advised passes by both teams.
-The teams managed three field goals in the second half.
+Notre Dame entered the locker room with a 10-0 lead, after a first half marred by penalties and ill-advised passes by both teams, and the teams managed three field goals in the second half.

 The last time Notre Dame intercepted five passes in a game was in 1988 against Purdue.